grafana/metrictank/docs/installation-deb.md

 Note:
  * `<environment>` is however you choose to call your environment. (test, production, dev, ...).
- * Note, statsd/statsdaemon will write to metrictank's carbon port on localhost:2003.
+ * Note, statsd/statsdaemon will write to Grafana Metrictank's carbon port on localhost:2003.

 ### Statsdaemon